larryhastings/big/README.md

 What does
 [`merge_columns`](#merge_columnscolumns-column_separator--overflow_responseoverflowresponseraise-overflow_before0-overflow_after0)
 do when it encounters overflow?
-It depends on what you want.
 [`merge_columns`](#merge_columnscolumns-column_separator--overflow_responseoverflowresponseraise-overflow_before0-overflow_after0)
-provides three "strategies" to deal with this condition, and you can specify which one you want with its `overflow_strategy` parameter.
-The three are:
+supports three "strategies" to deal with this condition, and you can specify which one you want using its `overflow_strategy` parameter.
+The three strategies are:

 - `OverflowStrategy.RAISE`: Raise an `OverflowError` exception.
 The default.

-- `OverflowStrategy.INTRUDE_ALL`: Intrude into all subsequent columns on all lines where the overflowed column is wider than its max_width.
+- `OverflowStrategy.INTRUDE_ALL`: Intrude into all subsequent columns on all lines where the overflowed column is wider than its `max_width`.
 The subsequent columns "make space" for the overflow text by not adding text on those overflowed lines; this is called "pausing" their output.

 - `OverflowStrategy.DELAY_ALL`:  Delay all columns after the overflowed column, not beginning any until after the last overflowed line in the overflowed column.
-This is like `INTRUDE_ALL`, except that they "make space" by pausing their output until the last overflowed line.
+This is like the `INTRUDE_ALL` strategy, except that the columns "make space" by pausing their output until the last overflowed line.

 When `overflow_strategy` is `INTRUDE_ALL` or `DELAY_ALL`, and
 either `overflow_before` or `overflow_after` is nonzero, these